First Men in the Moon (1964 film): Plot

-They are attacked by a giant caterpillar-like "Moon Bull", which pursues them until the Selenites are able to dispatch it with their ray weapons.
-Cavor and Bedford see the city's power station, a perpetual motion machine powered by sunlight.
+They are attacked by a giant caterpillar-like "Moon Bull", which pursues them until the Selenites dispatch it with their ray weapons.
 The Selenites quickly learn English and interrogate Cavor, who believes they wish to exchange scientific knowledge.
-Cavor has a discussion with the "Grand Lunar", the ruling entity of the Selenites.
-Bedford makes the assumption that Cavor, and presumably all humanity, is now on trial, he attempts to kill the Grand Lunar with the elephant gun, failing because of Cavor's interference.
-Now running for their lives, Bedford manages to find the sphere, and he and Kate are able to make an escape.
-Cavor voluntarily stays behind on the Moon.
+Cavor speaks with the "Grand Lunar", their ruler.
+Bedford assumes that Cavor, and presumably all humanity, is on trial.
+He attempts to kill the Grand Lunar with the elephant gun, failing because of Cavor's interference.
+Bedford manages to find and board the sphere.
+Cavor refuses to go with him, for reasons he will not explain.

-Bedford flies the sphere up a vertical shaft of light, shattering the massive window-like covering at the top, and he and Kate return to Earth.
-He concludes his story by mentioning that they came down in the sea off the coast of Zanzibar, their sphere sinking without trace.
-They managed to swim ashore, but Cavor's ultimate fate remained unknown to them.
+Bedford and Kate return to Earth.
+He states that they came down in the sea off the coast of Zanzibar, their sphere sinking without trace.
+They swam ashore.

-In the present, Bedford, the UN party, and newspaper reporters watch on television the latest events on the Moon.
-The UN astronauts have broken into the Selenite's underground city and find it deserted and decaying.
-The ruined city begins to crumble and collapse, forcing the astronauts to hastily retreat to the surface.
-Seconds later the entire lunar city is completely destroyed.
-Bedford realizes that the Selenites must have succumbed to Cavor's common cold virus to which they had no immunity.
+In the present, Bedford, the UN party, and newspaper reporters watch on television as the astronauts find the Selenites' underground city deserted and decaying.
+The city begins to crumble and collapse, forcing the astronauts to hastily retreat to the surface.
+Seconds later, the entire city is completely destroyed.
+The commentator speculates that the Selenites have succumbed to some disease to which they had no immunity.
+Bedford recalls Cavor had a severe cold.